cliuser099/forum-website/README.md

 # forum
-A forum website developed using Bootstrap, PHP, MySQL
+A forum website developed using Bootstrap, PHP and MySQL.